-Hyundai Ioniq 6 EV revealed in exclusive render: price, specs and release date
+Hyundai Ioniq 6 EV spotted: price, specs and release date

 - Inspired by Prophecy concept